 - Effective Communication: Great communication with the team is key to a great culture and will assist in the achievement of fulfilling strategic goals effectively.
-A Lab manager must create a positive atmosphere in the lab, encourage the staff members and be approachable when required to get better outcomes.
-Having plenty of positive communication with staff members either in a formal or informal manner will help in identifying the issues that team may face and will make them feel valuable and assist in the resolution of issues.
+A lab manager must create a positive atmosphere in the lab, encourage the staff members and be approachable when required to get better outcomes.
+Having plenty of positive communication with staff members either in a formal or informal manner will help in identifying the issues that the team may face and will make them feel valued and assist in the resolution of issues.

 - Budget Management: Keep alert as to your current spend vs target spend.
 Always stay on the lookout for new grants and opportunities to provide more budget for your research projects and laboratory.
 Keep a handle on expenses.
 Set up a budget forecast comparing targets and actual spend and encourage staff to buy-in and assist with keeping within your overall budget.
-Have regular meetings on budget to track spend and look at creative ways of saving money.
-This could include investigation and investment in automation and better methodologies to reduce short term on long term overheads.
-Partner with great supplier that can delivery quickly, this can assist with reduced inventory and more effective use of space.
+Have regular meetings on a budget to track spend and look at creative ways of saving money.
+This could include investigation and investment in automation and better methodologies to reduce the short term on long term overheads.
+Partner with a great supplier that can deliver quickly, this can assist with reduced inventory and more effective use of space.

 - Effective meetings: Running an effective meeting requires planning in advance in order to get great outcomes.
 It is a great idea to define the objectives and expected outcomes clearly while planning for a meeting.
 Have an agenda.
 Make sure key actions are documented and distributed as soon as the meeting is finished.
 Assign each action to an individual and ensure there is a noted completion date for the action.
 Listen to all staff, have a timekeeper to ensure meetings go to plan.
 Plan another meeting to follow up the actions as this will directly assist with accountability.